-The AF-area mode can be selected using the [AF-area mode/subj. detection] item in the i menu ( $\frac{1}{2}$ 75) or the [AF-area mode] items in the photo shooting and video recording menus ( $\frac{1}{2}$ 418, $\frac{1}{2}$ 508).
+The AF-area mode can be selected using the [AF-area mode/subj. detection] item in the i menu or the [AF-area mode] items in the photo shooting and video recording menus.

-Option Description E•3 PIN [Pinpoint AF] With a focus point smaller than that employed for single-point AF, pinpoint AF is used for pinpoint focus on a selected spot in the frame.
+Option Description Ea] PIN [Pinpoint AF] With a focus point smaller than that employed for single-point AF, pinpoint AF is used for pinpoint focus on a selected spot in the frame.
 Focusing may be slower than with single-point AF.
 Recommended for shots involving static subjects, such as buildings, in-studio product photography, or close-ups.
 This option is only available when photo mode is selected and [Single AF] is chosen for focus mode.
 [11] [Single-point AF] The camera focuses on a point selected by the user.
 Use with stationary subjects.

-Option Description @\$ [Dynamic-area AF (S)] • The camera focuses on a point selected by the user.
-If the subject briefly leaves the selected point, the camera will focus 60M [Dynamic-area AF (M)] based on information from surrounding focus points. ΘL [Dynamic-area AF (L)] This option is only available when photo mode is selected and [Continuous AF] is chosen for focus mode.
+Option Description e)S [Dynamic-area AF (S)] The camera focuses on a point selected by the user.
+If the subject briefly leaves the selected point the samera will focus. ©3M [Dynamic-area AF (M)] subject briefly leaves the selected point, the camera will focus based on information from surrounding focus points. ØL [Dynamic-area AF (L)] This option is only available when photo mode is selected and [Continuous AF] is chosen for focus mode.
 Use for photographs of athletes and other active subjects that are hard to frame using single-point AF.
 The size of the area used for focus can be selected from S (small), M (medium), and L (large).
 S is the smallest and L the largest.
 [Dynamic-area AF (S)]: Choose when there is time to compose the photograph or when photographing subjects that are moving predictably (e.g., runners or race cars on a track).
 [Dynamic-area AF (M)]: Choose when photographing subjects that are moving unpredictably (e.g., players at a football game).
-[Dynamic-area AF (L)]: Choose when photographing subjects that are moving quickly and cannot be easily framed in the selected focus point (e.g., birds). € ∃ WIDE-S [Wide-area AF (S)] As for single-point AF except that the camera focuses on a wider area. ₩iDE-L [Wide-area AF (L)] Choose for snapshots, subjects that are in motion, and other subjects that are difficult to photograph using single-point AF.
+[Dynamic-area AF (L)]: Choose when photographing subjects that are moving quickly and cannot be easily framed in the selected focus point (e.g., birds). Œ ∄ WIDE-S [Wide-area AF (S)] As for single-point AF except that the camera focuses on a wider area.
+E 33 WIDE-L [Wide-area AF (L)] Choose for snapshots, subjects that are in motion, and other subjects that are difficult to photograph using single-point AF.
 During video recording, wide-area AF can be used for smooth focus when making panning or tilting shots or filming moving subjects.
 If the selected focus point contains subjects at different distances from the camera, the camera will assign priority to the closest subject.
 The focus points for [Wide-area AF (L)] are larger than those for [Wide-area AF (S)].